This feature is only available in OutSystems on-premises installations.

 You can enable this feature in Factory Configuration.
 Make sure you install this Forge component before proceeding.

 Go to the Factory Configuration application (

-Enable the Add Query Origin to Generated SQL setting under "Compiler".
+Enable the Add Query Origin to Generated SQL setting under "Publish".

 Publish the modules where you wish to have query origin information.

 Alternatively, publish a solution containing all modules using Service Center, so that this change is applied to all modules in the environment.